 In its July 2019 report, the CPT found insufficient access to health care and communication problems with medical staff due to the language barrier.
 The report highlighted the lack of access to psychiatric care, which is limited to emergencies but which also results from the lack of interpretation and the lack of health insurance of the concerned persons.
 The CPT underlined that communication problems between detained foreign nationals and psychologists severely limited the possibilities to provide any psychological assistance.

-The lack of mechanisms for identification and support of vulnerable asylum seekers was also indicated by the European Commission in its 8 November 2018 letter of formal notice.
+The lack of mechanisms for identification and support of vulnerable asylum seekers was also indicated by the European Commission a letter of formal notice from 8 November 2018.

 Ministry of Interior, Migration statistics, 2021.